REStake for Validators

 You will need to generate a public key with keybase.io and add it to your profile file.

-If you do not have a keybase account, create one at keybase.io and install the keybase CLI.
+1. If you do not have a keybase account, create one at keybase.io.

 keybase pgp gen

-Create a new file in your favorite text editor:
+3. Create a new file in your favourite text editor:

 nano <your-validator-name>/profile.json